nus-cs2113-AY2223S2/ip/docs/README.md

 # User Guide - Siri
 Siri is a **desktop app for managing tasks, optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphic User Interface (GUI).
-If you can type fast, Siri can get your task management done faster than traditional GUI apps.
+Siri is a **Personal Assistant Chatbot** that helps a person to keep track of various tasks.

 ## Features